 Stopping the Next Pandemic at Its Source

-75% of emerging infectious diseases in humans originate in animals, especially wildlife.
+Most emerging infectious diseases in humans originate in animals, especially wildlife.
 Managing wildlife diseases is critical for preventing the next pandemic.

 Conservation of Threatened Species